SuperOfficeDocs/superoffice-docs/user-guide/en/settings/lists/adding-external-applications-to-application-list.md

     > [!NOTE]
     > Options you choose under **Add as** determine which options are available in the rest of the dialog.

-1. Under **Available on**, choose where the application will be available.
+1. Under **Available on**, choose where the application is available.
 You can select several of these options simultaneously.

     * **Central database**: When you are working on the central database.
     * **Satellite**: When you are working on a satellite.